-The Hub can signpost you to appropriate support.
+The Student Hub can signpost you to appropriate support.

-12. Your personal data
+12. Your Personal Data

 The University of the West of Scotland recognises the importance of the protection of personal data.
 Our Data Protection Code of Practice sets out the rules we follow when processing student data.
-Our Privacy Notice provides more information about how we will handle the personal data that we hold about you.
+Our Privacy Notice for student enrolment and application provides more information about how we will handle the personal data that we hold about you.